A bit about me and how I work

 I am a warm, compassionate and empathic therapist based in South London but working online.
 I work with my clients in a collaborative, respectful and non-judgmental way.
 I believe passionately in the benefits of therapy and the difference it can make to our lives.

-Working as an integrative therapist means that I use my knowledge to draw on a number of therapeutic theories and apply them to our work, ensuring that you feel fully supported as we journey through our work together.
+Working as an integrative therapist means that I use my knowledge to draw on a number of therapeutic theories and apply them to our work, ensuring that you feel fully supported throughout the therapeutic journey.
 I am naturally drawn towards a person-centred approach - putting you front and centre to the work and establishing a respectful and trusting relationship, creating a safe and non-judgmental environment for you.
-With me, your therapeutic journey will be collaborative, together we will explore your needs ensuring you feel heard and fully supported at all times.

 My work supports people navigating a wide range of emotional and psychological challenges, including: